25 Best Internships for High School Students in 2025

 Timeline: Summer

 Sandia applies science to help detect, repel, defeat, or mitigate national threats.
-Sandia welcomes student interns – from those in their final years of high school, to undergraduates, to researchers obtaining PhDs.
+Sandia welcomes student interns—from students in their final years of high school, to undergraduates, to researchers obtaining PhDs.
 As an intern, you will work on real-world, challenging projects that contribute to Sandia’s mission.

 Ages: 15-18

 Today’s Interns, Tomorrow’s Professionals (TIP) is the Federal Reserve Bank of Boston’s paid work and learning internship program for eligible high school students who have completed their sophomore year in the Boston Public Schools.
-It starts with a developmentally rich summer work experience that includes job coaching and skill-building workshops.
+This finance internship opportunity starts with a developmentally rich summer work experience that includes job coaching and skill-building workshops.
 Then, based on available openings and individual interest, effort, and performance, some students are selected for an extended year-round internship program that can last up to three years.

 Ages: 16-18